1st Year

 • Percussion section

-• Concept of tonic: dominant, sub-dominant
+• Concept of tonic: dominant, subdominant

-• Recognition of pulsation, accents and the meter
+• Recognition of pulse, accents, and meter

 • Singing

-• Setting the sung voice
+• Setting of the sung voice

 • Vocal interpretation techniques

-• Rhythm, singing and scenic movement
+• Rhythm, singing, and scenic movement

-• Vocal improvisations - rhythms - melodic
+• Vocal - rhythmic - melodic improvisations

 • Awareness of the harmonic - vertical aspect of music

-• Canons and second entry
+• Canons and second voice

 • Composition and execution of pieces with percussion and voice

-• Jazz and "vocalese" improvisation
+• Jazz improvisations and "vocalese"

 • Myths and rituals